Breword/tmux/Getting Started.md

 All commands and their flags are documented in the tmux manual page.

+This document focuses on the available key bindings, but commands are mentioned for information or where there is a useful flag.
+They can be entered from the shell or from the command prompt, described in the next section.

 #### The command prompt

 tmux has an interactive command prompt.
 This can be opened by pressing `C-b :`